Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 .# Abstract
 This document presents operational, policy and security considerations for DNS operators who choose to offer DNS Privacy services.
+With the recommendations, the operator can make deliberate decisions which services to provide, and how the decisions and alternatives impact the privacy of users.

 This document also presents a framework to assist writers of DNS Privacy Policy and Practices Statements (analogous to DNS Security Extensions (DNSSEC) Policies